MultiverseLearningProducts/2nd-language-learning-journal/README.md

 A template for SWE apprentices to record and reflection their learnings over the course of their 2nd language learning in SWE2.0 Bootcamp Weeks 9 and 10
 ---
    - Learner: {Apprentice Name Here}
-   - Date: {Scope of project - this should match the dates of week 9 and 10 of bootcamp}
+   - Date: {Scope of project - this should match the dates of weeks 9-10 of bootcamp}

 ### Resources:
    - [Learning Plan](https://swe-learning-plans.netlify.app/)

 ## Overall Objectives for learning:
-By the end of the two weeks.
+By the end of the first two weeks.
 I will have developed my skill in:

 [//]: # (The example\(s\) below should be specifics of the content that you plan on covering over the course of the 2 week learning period.
 Additionally, they should be based directly on feedback from your manager.)
    - *Example:* Python programming fundamentals